TylerE-WECIB/tyler-nuno-philip/README.md

 # tyler-nuno-philip

-Required Files: main.py, art_dimension.py
+Required Files: SamuraiCodedown.py, art_dimension.py

 Required Modules: keyboard, OS, random, time

-Run main.py in the command line to play the game
+Run SamuraiCodedown.py in command prompt to play the game

 How to Play:
   - 2 players are required to play the game